codeforamerica/peernetwork/README.md

 If something doesn't work on one of these interpreters, it should be considered a bug.

-This library may inadvertently work (or seem to work) on other Ruby implementations, however support will only be provided for the versions listed above.

-If you would like this library to support another Ruby version, you may volunteer to be a maintainer.
-Being a maintainer entails making sure all tests run and pass on that implementation.
-When something breaks on your implementation, you will be personally responsible for providing patches in a timely fashion.
-If critical issues for a particular implementation exist at the time of a major release, support for that Ruby version may be dropped.

 ## Copyright
 Copyright (c) 2012 Code for America.
 See [LICENSE][] for details.